-A foster carer is someone who is able to look after you when your mum or dad, or whoever normally looks after you, no longer can.
-Your foster carer will make sure you are well looked after, and will help you feel part of their family, while understanding that you may also have your own family, they will support contact with your family when this is planned.
+A foster carer is someone who is able to look after you when your mum or dad, or whoever normally looks after you, can't at the moment.
+Your foster carer will make sure you are well looked after, and will help you feel part of their family, while understanding that you may also have your own family, they will support time with your family when this is planned.

 Foster carers are all different.
-The National Fostering Agency understands that every child is different and will do their best to find the right family for you.
+Heath Farm understands that every child is different and will do their best to find the right family for you.
 This process is called 'matching'.

-The National Fostering Agency has been working for over fifteen years to provide safe and caring homes for children and young people who are unable to live at home, we find, train, support and supervise foster carers.
+Heath Farm has been working for over 30 years to provide safe and caring foster families for children and young people who are unable to live at home, we find, train, support and supervise foster carers to make sure they give you the best care possible.